 History of Haslingfield Village Hall (part III)

 (cont…) However by 1974 the wooden hut was in a poor state of repair and was knocked down.
-A new wooden hut was built in its place which lasted to the early nineties when plans had been made to build a new village hall.
+A new part wooden, part brick hut was built in its place which lasted to the early nineties when plans had been made to build a new village hall.

 As there was no easy funding available in those days nor was there a lottery fund available, there was a significant amount of opposition to the idea of a new hall as the costs for a new hall were estimated to be in excess of £150k (actually £154k).